Reducing Food Waste

 Purchasing more food than what is needed often leads to more food waste.

-- Take inventory: Determine what food you already have at home, what needs to be used soon and how much space you have for new items.
+- Take inventory: See what food you already have at home, what needs to be used soon and how much space you have for new items.

-- Plan meals: Use online tools to calculate how much of each ingredient to buy based on the number of servings you need.
+- Plan meals: Use online tools to figure out how much of each ingredient to buy based on the number of servings you need.

 - Make a list: Save time and reduce impulse buys by skipping aisles with unwanted items.